Suped

 3. No owner: nobody reviews child BIMI records.

 The same logic applies to the certificate.
-If the sub-domain is not explicitly listed in a certificate, the answer still depends on the organizational domain and issuer validation.
+A subdomain does not need a separate certificate merely because it is not the organizational domain, but the applicable name still needs valid certificate coverage.
 The VMC subdomain certificate page covers that certificate-specific edge case.

 Views from the trenches